Skip to content

 The TypeScript Lambda Function generator provides the ability to add a lambda function to an existing TypeScript project.

-This generator creates a new TypeScript lambda handler with AWS CDK infrastructure setup.
+This generator creates a new TypeScript lambda handler with AWS CDK or Terraform infrastructure setup.
 The generated handler uses AWS Lambda Powertools for TypeScript for observability, including logging, AWS X-Ray tracing and CloudWatch Metrics, as well as optional type-safety for the event using the Parser from AWS Lambda Powertools

 You can generate a lambda function in two ways: